 - having any original, innovative idea

-You may refer to the Rules for Participation in and Implementation of COST Activities for further details on participation.
+You may refer to the COST Implementation Rules outlining conditions for participating in and setting up COST Actions.

 COST Action Funding